Hot Brown Burgers Recipe

 Directions

-1. Preheat broiler or toaster oven to high.
-Melt butter in a small saucepan over medium-high heat.
+1. Melt butter in a small saucepan over medium-high heat.
 Add flour and whisk to combine.
 Continue to cook, whisking constantly until pale golden blond, about 1 minute.
 Slowly pour in heavy cream, whisking constantly.
 Bring to a simmer then remove from heat.
 Whisk in grated cheese, then season to taste with salt and pepper.

-2. When ready to serve, season burger patties generously with salt and pepper and cook burgers to desired doneness on a hot grill or in a skillet on the stovetop, 125°F for medium rare or 135°F for medium.
+2. When ready to serve, preheat broiler or toaster oven to high and season burger patties generously with salt and pepper.
+Cook burgers to desired doneness on a hot grill or in a skillet on the stovetop, 125°F (52°C) for medium rare or 135°F (57°C) for medium.
 Let burger patties rest for 5 minutes off heat.

 3. Place 1 slice toast in the bottom of each gratin dish or both slices in the bottom of one oval baking dish and top each with a burger patty.
 Pour half the sauce over each sandwich, completely coating it.
 Place under broiler until spotty brown and bubbly, 2 to 3 minutes.
 Place 2 slices of bacon in a cross on top of each dish and add 2 slices of tomato to the side of the toast.
 Sprinkle with paprika and parsley and serve immediately with a knife and fork.